-Neurodermatitis is a skin condition that starts with a patch of itchy skin.
-Scratching makes it even itchier.
-This itch-scratch cycle causes the affected skin to become thick and leathery.
-You may develop several itchy spots, typically on the neck, wrist, forearm, thigh or ankle.
+Neurodermatitis is a skin condition that starts with an itchy patch of skin.
+Scratching makes it itch more.
+With more scratching, the skin becomes thick and leathery.
+You may develop several itchy spots, typically on the neck, wrists, forearms, legs or groin area.

 Neurodermatitis — also known as lichen simplex chronicus — is not life-threatening or contagious.
-But the itching can be so intense or recurrent that it disrupts your sleep, sexual function and quality of life.
+But the itching can be so intense it disrupts your sleep, sexual function and quality of life.

-- A raised, rough patch or patches that are red or darker than the rest of your skin
+- Raised, rough patches that are inflamed or darker than the rest of the skin

-The condition involves areas that can be reached for scratching — the head, neck, wrist, forearm, ankle, vulva, scrotum or anus.
+The condition involves areas that can be reached for scratching — the scalp, neck, wrists, forearms, ankles, vulva, scrotum and anus.
 The itchiness, which can be intense, may come and go or be nonstop.
-You may scratch out of habit and while sleeping.
+You may scratch your skin out of habit and while sleeping.

 When to see a doctor